Runkel Castle: Layout of the Castle

-The Lower Castle, after the destruction of the Thirty Years War in the 17th and 18th Centuries, was rebuilt and expanded.
+The Lower Castle, after the destruction of the Thirty Years War in the seventeenth and eighteenth centuries, was rebuilt and expanded.
 It now consists of two– or three-story buildings, one of which, shaped like an U, connects with the Upper Castle to form an enclosed courtyard.
 The other buildings, formerly used for farming, are located within a courtyard, which is surrounded by a circular wall.
 Unlike the Upper Castle, the buildings of the Lower Castle are well preserved and, for most of the time, still used today.

 Legends

 There are two legends about the origin of the name of the Castle.

 In 778, on the orders of the Emperor Charlemagne, a knight went to the Pyrenees to fight against the Moors but he was captured at the Roncevaux Pass and sold into slavery.
 When he returned, he built a castle and named it after his place of imprisonment.
 Hence the name “Runkel”.
 In the front of the Castle, the slopes were planted with the vines imported from Spain, because the pass is in Spain.
 Since then, they have produced a red wine called Runkeler Rote ("Runkel Red").

-In 1136 the Emperor Lothar II, on his way to the Reichstag, stopped at the Roncaglii fields near Piacenza in northern Italy and, at these fields, a certain knight named Siegfried was given a high position in the Imperial entourage.
+In 1136 the Emperor Lothar II, on his way to the Reichstag, stopped at the Roncaglii fields near Piacenza in northern Italy and, at these fields, a certain knight named Siegfried was given a high position in the imperial entourage.
 To celebrate the promotion, the Emperor bestowed upon Siegfried the nickname of “Ronkal”.
 Thereafter, the modified form of the name was passed to his family and to the Castle.
 As for the namesake, it is now called Roncaglia, a frazione (administrative division) of the comune (municipality) of Piacenza.